The Foundation for a Meaningful Life

 • Digital Literacy

-Digital Literacy provides students with key technology skills that they need to be successful both in and out of the classroom.
+Digital Literacy provides students with key technology skills they need to be successful in and out of the classroom.
 Students learn how to leverage technology to achieve their goals; they also learn how to be responsible digital citizens by using technology in safe, legal and ethical ways.
 Digital Literacy also focuses on learning how to use technology as a tool for productivity, with a focus on construction, design, thinking, communication, and collaboration.
 The Digital Literacy curriculum is based on the International Society for Technology in Education Student Standards.
-In grades 4 - 6, students participate in a Digital Literacy Badging program where students learn discrete skills that they can apply both in school and at home.
+In grades 4–6, students participate in a Digital Literacy Badging program where students learn discrete skills that they can apply both in school and at home.

 Each Lower School student has access to a Chromebook for use in all classes throughout the day, and students use a range of Google Education tools, including Gmail, Google Classroom, Docs, Sheets, Slides, Forms, Drawings, Sites, Jamboard, and Keep.
 Students also participate in activities that utilize tools including Seesaw, Adobe Spark, Common Sense Media, and a range of coding and keyboarding practice applications.